coconutpalm/boot-server/site-src/index.md

 ---
 name: boot-server
-description: A fork of the (unmaintained) Boot `server` task with community PRs integrated and support for Immutant added.
+description: A fork of the Boot `server` task with community PRs integrated and support for Immutant added.
 Originally from pandeiro/boot-http.
 ---
 ## Latest version